-Upon the completion of all requirements, official recognition will be granted to the Greek organization by the university through the vice president for Student Affairs, or designee.
+Upon the completion of all requirements, official recognition will be granted to the fraternity or sorority by the university through the vice president for Student Affairs, or designee.

-The official recognition of each Greek organization at Texas State must be maintained through the organization’s adherence to all university policies and procedures, including those outlined in this SA/PPS, the Student Code of Conduct, the Student Organizations Handbook, appropriate Greek governing council constitution, by-laws and rules and all other related governing documents and policies.
+The official recognition of each fraternity or sorority at Texas State must be maintained through the organization’s adherence to all university policies and procedures, including those outlined in this policy, the Code of Student Conduct, the Student Organizations Handbook, appropriate governing council constitution, by-laws, and rules and all other related governing documents and policies.

 Texas State, with due process, may suspend or remove the official recognition of any fraternity or sorority as necessary (see SA/PPS No. 07.06, Student Organization Disciplinary Procedures).

-All social Greek letter fraternities and sororities are required to apply for, obtain, and retain membership in one of four recognized Greek governing councils.
-Membership in a Greek governing council requires that the member organization be in compliance with all rules and activities as interpreted by the said governing council.
+All social fraternities and sororities are required to apply for, obtain, and retain membership in one of four recognized governing councils.
+Membership in a governing council requires that the member organization be in compliance with all rules and activities as interpreted by said governing council.

-Texas State will hold social Greek letter organizations officially recognized by this university accountable to Texas State University’s requirements of a registered student organization as well as any requirements implemented by their Greek governing council.
-Greek governing councils are encouraged to adopt academic performance standards consistent with their national organizations and associated governance groups.
-Greek governing councils must enforce accountability on their member organizations including for unsatisfactory scholarship, or risk loss of recognition by the university.
-Further, all social Greek letter organizations must maintain any scholarship requirements required of all student organizations on campus as defined by university policy.
+Texas State will hold social fraternities and sororities officially recognized by the university accountable to Texas State’s requirements of a registered student organization, as well as any requirements implemented by their governing council.
+Governing councils are encouraged to adopt academic performance standards consistent with their national organizations and associated governance groups.
+Governing councils must enforce accountability on their member organizations including for unsatisfactory scholarship, or risk loss of recognition by the university.
+Further, all social fraternities and sororities must maintain any scholarship requirements required of all student organizations on campus as defined by university policy.

-Chapters shall report the name and school ID number of each new member on the new member form provided by the DOS-Greek Affairs office.
-New members must be reported to the DOS-Greek Affairs office within five class days of affiliation with the organization.
+Chapters shall report the name and Texas State ID number of each new member on the new member form provided by the DOS–Fraternity and Sorority Life Office.
+New members must be reported to the DOS–Fraternity and Sorority Life Office within five class days of affiliation with the organization.

 Officially-recognized fraternities and sororities may offer entry to student membership only to currently enrolled students who are in good academic and disciplinary standing with Texas State.
 Students who are on academic probation or who are early admit students concurrently enrolled in a high school, are not eligible for membership and may not be offered membership.
-Fraternities and sororities may only offer membership to those students who meet their Greek governing council’s minimum grade point average requirement.
-The DOS-Greek Affairs office will provide member organizations a potential new member’s eligibility as defined above upon request in a timely manner.
+Fraternities and sororities may only offer membership to those students who meet their governing council’s minimum grade point average requirement.
+The DOS–Fraternity and Sorority Life Office will provide member organizations a potential new member’s eligibility as defined above upon request in a timely manner.

 Officially-recognized fraternities and sororities will have the privilege of utilizing university facilities for meetings, functions, programs, and other appropriate activities provided that proper reservation forms are completed.
 Failure to comply with facility use guidelines may restrict an organization from future use of that facility and other related facilities.

-Social Activities and Parties: Officially-recognized fraternities and sororities will have the right of sponsoring and hosting social functions, parties, and other similar events while in compliance with the requirements stipulated by their national organizations and the DOS–Greek Affairs office.
+Officially-recognized fraternities and sororities will have the right of sponsoring and hosting social functions, parties, and other similar events while in compliance with the requirements stipulated by their national organizations and the DOS-Fraternity and Sorority Life Office.

-Member organizations will be held accountable for their actions when the sponsoring organization violates a Regents’ Rule, university policy, or administrative rule when at a registered organizational event as defined by its governing council:
+Member organizations will be held accountable for their actions when the sponsoring organization violates Texas State University System (TSUS) Board of Regents’ Rules and Regulations, university policy, or administrative rule when at a registered organizational event as defined by its governing council.

 attended by 50 percent of membership;